yining610/ProtSi-Network/README.md

 ```
 python /Code/train/train.py
 ```
 to train the model using generated dataset and output testing accuracy and quadratic weighted kappa.
-The dataset information in **/train/config.py** should be consistent with **/dataset/config.py**
+The dataset information in **/train/config.py** should be consistent with **/dataset/config.py** \
+The four baseline methods are reimplemented in the folder **/Comparatie_Experiment**